lateef-salami/ecopath/pages/solution.md

     We want to support tertiary educational institutions to strengthen their research capacity and fund students from disadvantaged backgrounds, and Diabetic Association of Nigeria, as diabetes rates are surging in Nigeria and many cannot afford the treatment they need.
   </li>
 </ol>

+With our work we will be directly contributing to 4 Sustainable Development Goals:

+{% include _widget_grid_layout.html widgets=page.widgets articles_per_row=4 %}

 [1]: https://www.wecyclers.com/
 [2]: http://www.wako-janibis.co.jp/english/products.html